jometzg/apex-domain-cdn/README.md

 Customers often need to use a more friendly domain name and therefore use DNS services to provide a custom domain.
 CNAME records may be used for this service.
 So a CNAME record for a custom domain is created which points to the FQDN of the PaaS service.
 With some configuration at the PaaS service (and generally the registration of an SSL certificate), a service can be quickly delivered against a custom domain name.

 ## Conventional domains
 This works pretty smoothly with a conventional domain.
-In my example www.metronzone.com.
+In the example below, a user needs to access a web app which is itself fronted by a CDN.
+A custom domain name is needed for the domain www.metronzone.com.
+Your domain's DNS service is configured with a CNAME record which points to the URL of the CDN endpoint and the CDN endpoint is also configured to accept that domaain name.

 ![www domain](www-domain-simple.png)

 You create a DNS CNAME pointing to the CDN endpoint